keploy/keploy/README.md

 # Upgrading from mattermost-docker

 For upgrading from deprecated [mattermost-docker](https://github.com/mattermost/mattermost-docker) please follow the instructions [here](https://github.com/mattermost/docker/blob/main/scripts/UPGRADE.md).
-This will upgrade the mattermost-docker postgresql database and your installation can then be switched to this repository's setup which will be maintained for future releases.
+This will upgrade the mattermost-docker postgres database and the mattermost application.
+The upgrade script aims to ease the migration to this repository's approach which does not use customized docker images.
+This repository will be maintained for future releases.

 For any comments, help needed and/or questions, please don't hesitate to write us in this issue: https://github.com/mattermost/mattermost-docker/issues/489